-2.2 Theoretical Framework
+2.2 System theory

-The system theory idea was proposed in 1950 by Ludwing Von Bertalanffy, a biologist.
-It is applicable to a wide range of disciplines, including sciences, humanities, and social sciences, because there is evidence of a system in every civilization and scientific subject.
-The main assumption of the general system theory is that a complex system is made up of multiple smaller systems and it is the interactions between these smaller systems that create a complex system.
-It is a framework that allows the researcher to explore a phenomenon from a holistic perspective, and the thinking stems from a shift in focus from the part to the whole (Capra, 1997).
-A system is a self-contained, cohesive entity (Ng, et al, 2009).
+The system theory idea is applicable to a wide range of disciplines, including sciences, humanities, and social sciences, because there is evidence of a system in every civilization and scientific subject.
+The system is a framework that allows the researcher to explore a phenomenon from a holistic perspective, and the thinking stems from a shift in focus from the part to the whole (Capra, 1997).
+A system is a self-contained, cohesive entity (Ng, Maull, and Yip, 2009).
 However, in all systems, according to Remeida (2015), three fundamental components are crucial: the environment, the subsystems, and the element.
 No individual, organisation, nation, entity, or event can function properly without contact with the environment/society.
 Human beings, organisations, nations, and events are all components of the system, which is also referred to as a subsystem or an element.
-However, logistics system of internally displaced person consists of components such as infrastructures, communication, control and so on which operate together to ensure that relief items are supplies at the right time.
-Failure of one of the sub-components may result to inefficiency of the relief materials supply chain.
+However, logistics system displaced person consists of components internally such as infrastructures, communication, control and so on which operate together to ensure that relief items are supplies at the right time.
+Failure of one of the subcomponents may result to inefficiency of the relief materials supply chain.

-2.3 Empirical Review of Literature
+2.3 Review of related literatures

-The Boko Haram insurgency has been recognised for bringing about a decade of conflict, mass displacement, and extensive damage to basic infrastructure in Northeast Nigeria, as stated by Abdullahi et al. (2020).
+The Boko Haram insurgency has been recognized for bringing about a decade of conflict, mass displacement, and extensive damage to basic infrastructure in Northeast Nigeria, as stated by Abdullahi et al. (2020).
 This has resulted in over 2 million internally displaced persons (IDPs) enduring poor living conditions, malnutrition, and disease in camps or with host communities.
-Health facilities have been significantly affected by the conflict, exacerbating challenges in addressing infectious diseases like tuberculosis (TB) and HIV among IDPs while international aid supports some health interventions, locally derived solutions are lacking.
+Health facilities have been significantly affected by the conflict, exacerbating challenges in addressing infectious diseases like tuberculosis (TB) and HIV among IDPs.
+While international aid supports some health interventions, locally derived solutions are lacking.